-IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current (Amendments)
+• IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current (Amendments)

 The amendments are effective for annual reporting periods beginning on or after January 1, 2024, with earlier application permitted, and will need to be applied retrospectively in accordance with IAS 8.
 The objective of the amendments is to clarify the principles in IAS 1 for the classification of liabilities as either current or non-current.
 The amendments clarify the meaning of a right to defer settlement, the requirement for this right to exist at the end of the reporting period, that management intent does not affect current or non-current classification, that options by the counterparty that could result in settlement by the transfer of the entity's own equity instruments do not affect current or non-current classification.
 Also, the amendments specify that only covenants with which an entity must comply on or before the reporting date will affect a liability's classification.
 Additional disclosures are also required for non-current liabilities arising from loan arrangements that are subject to covenants to be complied with within twelve months after the reporting period.
-The amendments have not yet been endorsed by the EU.
-Management has assessed and concluded that the updates included in this standard will not impact the financial statements of the Company.
+The amendments are not yet effective, but they have been endorsed by the European Union.